Ramb0a/awesome-generative-models/README.md

 <img src="flat_earth.gif"  height="500" />

-> Because the Generator and Discriminator can tune only their own parameters and not each other’s, GAN training can be better described as a game, rather than optimization
+> Because the Generator and Discriminator can tune only their own parameters and not each other’s, GAN training can be better described as a game, rather than optimization.

+> GANs consist of two networks whose cost functions are dependent on both of the networks’ parameters.

 In this zero-sum game, eventually neither player can improve their position with any actions.
 This happens when both the generator discriminator can no further minimize the loss of the parameters under their control.